 It's the cellular capabilities that put this watch over the edge, which we know is the popular answer, but that doesn't make it not true.
 We've heard the arguments made relative to the added cost of the cellular service, but if we're being honest, what device allows you to make semi-autonomous phone calls without some kind of cost associated?
 Sure, you can make calls through your computer, provided that your phone is sitting in the general vicinity.
 With the new Apple Watch, you can leave your phone at home, get to the office, and still function which we find huge as busy, somewhat scattered people.
 Add in improved Siri, and the benefits of pairing a set of AirPods with it, and it's a must have tech device.

-Do yourself a favor: Go get one, or better yet, enter to win the one we're giving away (ends 12/11).
+Do yourself a favor: Go get one.
 While you're at it, grab a set of AirPods, you'll thank us later.